What is Natural or Organic Living?

 - Q. Sewing

-- C. Purchasing linens or clothes at a store.
+- C. Purchasing linens or clothes online or at a store.

 I understand everyone’s situation and lifestyles are different.
 Some could care less about living a natural and organic life while others are either living it or trying to start.

-Where ever you’re at on this scale I’m not criticizing you.
-This article is merely to point out the benefits of natural and organic living.
-Maybe it will even help some of you understand why that’s important to people like me.
+Wherever you’re at on this scale, I’m not criticizing you.
+I’m merely pointing out the benefits of natural and organic living.
+Maybe it will help some of you decide.

-In a world of cancer and autoimmune diseases, I feel it’s, now more than ever, important to live a healthy and natural/organic life.
+In a world of cancer and autoimmune diseases, like Hashimoto’s, I feel it’s, now more than ever, important to live a healthy, natural, organic, and clean life.

-Why?
-Because a lot of diseases can be prevented with natural herbals and healthy living.
+Many diseases can be prevented with natural herbals and healthy living.
+I know as I personally have an autoimmune disorder.

 Life is one big choice in which we all try to choose the best.
-This is my version of that, but as I said it’s not for everyone.
+This is my version of that, but as I said, it’s not for everyone.
 You make your own choices based on your life and your families.
-I’m only giving you another option or choice to consider.
+I’m only giving you information or an alternative to consider.